 She was highly recruited by universities and colleges but was unable to play her senior year of club due to a serious family illness.
 However she still received both an athletic and academic scholarship to play collegiate volleyball at Southeastern University as a starting outside hitter.
 Towards the end of her freshman season, she ended up getting a shoulder injury which ended her volleyball career.
 After the injury, Nicki decided to move back to Arizona where she finished attaining her degree in Biology at Grand Canyon University.

-This is Raphael's first year coaching at WAVE and he is excited about the opportunity.
-He played collegiately at Cal State University, Northridge from 1987-1991 and has a wealth of volleyball experience.
-He still plays here and there (sand/beach) along with other sports like tennis, basketball and golf.
+Raphael began coaching at WAVE in 2017.
+He played collegiate volleyball at Cal State University, Northridge from 1987-1991.
+He brings a wealth of volleyball experience.
+He still actively plays, although mainly on the beach/sand now.
+Raphael also enjoys playing other sports like tennis, basketball, and golf.

-Raphael also has two daughters (14U and 15U) that play on WAVE teams.
+Raphael has two daughters that play on WAVE teams.
 His wife, Anna, also played volleyball in college.
-He says volleyball has given him so much in life that it is a pleasure and honor to give back (by coaching and sharing life lessons) to the sport that continues to treat him so well.
+He says volleyball has given him so much in life that it is a pleasure and honor to give back, by coaching and sharing life lessons, to athletes of the sport that continues to treat him so well.

 Sean Cahill was named an assistant coach with the UC San Diego women's volleyball program in 2013.
 This is his first season with WAVE.